Central sleep apnea is a disorder in which your breathing repeatedly stops and starts during sleep.

 - Excessive daytime drowsiness, which may cause you to fall asleep while you're working, watching television or even driving

 Ask your doctor about any sleep problem that leaves you chronically fatigued, sleepy and irritable.
-Excessive daytime drowsiness (hypersomnia) may be due to other disorders, such as narcolepsy or obstructive sleep apnea.
+Excessive daytime drowsiness may be due to other disorders, such as not allowing yourself time to get enough sleep at night (chronic sleep deprivation), sudden attacks of sleep (narcolepsy) or obstructive sleep apnea.

 Central sleep apnea occurs when your brain fails to transmit signals to your breathing muscles.

 - Drug-induced apnea.
-Taking certain medications such as opioids — including morphine sulfate (Ms Contin, others), oxycodone (Oxycodone HCL, Oxycontin, others) or codeine sulfate — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.
+Taking certain medications such as opioids — including morphine (Ms Contin, Kadian, others), oxycodone (Roxicodone, Oxycontin, others) or codeine — may cause your breathing to become irregular, to increase and decrease in a regular pattern, or to temporarily stop completely.

 - High-altitude periodic breathing.
 A Cheyne-Stokes breathing pattern may occur if you're exposed to a very high altitude.
 The change in oxygen at this altitude is the reason for the alternating rapid breathing (hyperventilation) and underbreathing.

-- Complex sleep apnea.
+- Treatment-emergent central sleep apnea.
 Some people with obstructive sleep apnea develop central sleep apnea while using continuous positive airway pressure (CPAP) for their sleep apnea treatment.
-This condition is known as complex sleep apnea because it's a combination of obstructive and central sleep apneas.
+This condition is known as treatment-emergent central sleep apnea and is a combination of obstructive and central sleep apneas.

 - Medical condition-induced central sleep apnea.
-Several medical conditions may give rise to central sleep apnea of the non-Cheyne-Stokes variety.
+Several medical conditions, including end-stage kidney disease and stroke, may give rise to central sleep apnea of the non-Cheyne-Stokes variety.

 - Idiopathic (primary) central sleep apnea.
 The cause of this uncommon type of central sleep apnea isn't known.